aslpavel/pretzel/README.md

 Main loop
 ---------
-`Core` class implemnts I/O loop, and it used internally to implement asynchronous streams, timers and more.
+`Core` class implements I/O loop, and it used internally to implement asynchronous streams, timers and more.
 Previously used `sleep` function will work correctly only in presence of running I/O loop.

 Examples